mscarey/AuthoritySpoke/docs/guides/introduction.rst

 then obtain a Legislice API key from your account page.
 The Legislice API key is not the same as the Caselaw Access Project API key.

-As of version 0.4, you mostly have to create your own procedural rule annotations, but the ``example_data`` folder of the `GitHub repository for AuthoritySpoke <https://github.com/mscarey/AuthoritySpoke>`__ contains example annotations for several cases.
+In the current version, you mostly have to create your own procedural rule annotations, but the ``example_data`` folder of the `GitHub repository for AuthoritySpoke <https://github.com/mscarey/AuthoritySpoke>`__ contains example annotations for several cases.
 The rest of this